 You can make a non-dairy version using coconut water instead of milk if your child is dairy sensitive.

-Unlike probiotic supplements, fermented food offers more diversity of bacteria, along with beneficial yeast, vitamin C, and it also helps balance the pH level of the digestive tract.
-As a bonus, coconut water kefir offers hydration, which is also critical for proper bowel function.
+Unlike probiotic supplements, fermented food and drinks like kefir offer more diversity of bacteria, along with beneficial yeast, vitamins, and also help balance the pH level of the digestive tract.
+As a bonus, coconut water kefir offers extra hydration and electrolytes.

-Clearing the colon of waste product is essential for health.
-Relieving constipation helps stabilize mood and behaviour, can improve appetite and, of course, makes a child feel better.
+Clearing the colon of waste is essential for resilient health.
+Relieving constipation helps stabilize mood and behavior, can improve appetite and, of course, helps a child feel better.

 When our kids feel better they function better.